 It is a known fact that most of the Shared Hosting plans of Web Hosting services still use Older PHP Version.
 But WordPress 5.0 and later recommends PHP Version 7.0 and later which is more secure. in 90% cases, this will solve the issue of The site is experiencing technical difficulties.

 Using older PHP versions will leave you vulnerable to security, and incompatibility issues and this could be the reason for affecting your WordPress site.

-We suggest you try switching PHP Version 7.1 or 7.2 it can solve your problem.
+We suggest you try switching the latest PHP Version 7.2 or 7.3 it can solve your problem.

-Sometimes reverting back to previous WordPress version might solve the issue for some users.
+Sometimes reverting back to the previous WordPress version might solve the issue for some users.

 If the above workarounds haven’t worked for you then try downgrading the WordPress installation to the previous version.

 Here is how you can do it:

 - Download the zip folder for the WordPress CMS From the WordPress directory.

 - Now we extract the WordPress zip file to your machine.